Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

 \subsection{Our contribution}

-In this paper, we present a generic algorithmic framework for solving the linearly constrained optimization problem \eqref{main-prob} via stochastic algorithms that solve its unconstrained dual reformulation \eqref{dual-prob}.
-Moreover, to accelerate the optimization process, Polyak's heavy ball momentum technique \cite{polyak1964some} is incorporated into our framework.
-The proposed fast stochastic dual coordinate descent (FSDCD) algorithmic framework initializes from the points $\lambda^0$ and $\lambda^1$, and updates the next iteration using the following formula
+In this paper, we present a generic algorithmic framework, named the stochastic dual coordinate descent (SDCD) method, for solving the linearly constrained optimization problem \eqref{main-prob} via solving its unconstrained dual reformulation \eqref{dual-prob} by stochastic algorithms.
+Noting that $ e_{i_k} $ in \eqref{iter-org-cd} acts as the role that extracts partial information of the gradient, we extend $ e_{i_k} $ to a general \textit{sampling matrix} $ S_k \in \mathbb{R}^{m\times q_k} $ and apply the following iteration format,

-where $\alpha_k$ is the step-size, $\beta_k$ is the momentum parameter, and $S_k$ is a random matrix sampled from the probability space $(\Omega,\mathcal{F},P)$.
-Using the same procedure as described above, we can derive an equivalent iterative strategy for the proposed FSDCD algorithmic framework
+The matrix $S_k $ is sampled from some probability spaces $ (\Omega_k,\mathcal{F}_k,P_k) $ which may vary across iterations.
+Although it is actually an extended version of the primal stochastic dual coordinate descent method, we refer to it as SDCD for the sake of convenience.